crschnick/pdx_unlimiter/docs/GUIDE.md

 After this is done, you can click the upload button **(3)** and the selected savegame will be uploaded to Rakaly.
 If any error occurs or your savegame is not eligible for any achievement, an error message will be shown.

+There is also support to upload savegames to [https://skanderbeg.pm](https://skanderbeg.pm), a website for savegame maps and statistics.
+For this to work, you first have to set your skanderbeg.pm *API key* in the settings menu.

 #### Reverting

 In case of any unfortunate ingame event that you want to revert,